KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Getting-Started-Article.md

 }
 ```

-Define this in a file that you add to both the app and its keyboard extension, to easily refer to it from both.
+Define this in a file that you add to both the app and its keyboard extension, to be able to use it in both targets.
 See <doc:App-Article> for more info.